I am looking for a social skills group for college students to help me make friends, grow in confidence, and better handle stress.

 Ready to join this college group?

-Join the College Social Skills Group in Palo Alto:
+Join the College Group in California:

 - Contact Open Doors Therapy to schedule a free 30 minute phone consultation.